Emery Walker's House

 of Homer.
 Walker was an expert in graphic reproduction.
 Despite having to end his formal education at about the age of 12 in order to help support his family, he became a determined self-educator, and was later knighted, a remarkable example of Victorian and Edwardian social mobility.
 The house, later lived in by Walker’s daughter Dorothy, has much of his original Arts and Crafts décor and furniture preserved.

-I have designed the logo for the House and the visitors’ leaflet, and am currently working on a new guide book.
+I have designed the House logo (see link below), the visitors’ leaflet, and the guidebook.